camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 - [jq (1.7+)](https://jqlang.github.io/jq/download/) to interact with some variables.
 - [GNU envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) to generate manifests.
 - (optional) Domain name/[hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html) in Route53.
 This allows you to expose Camunda 8 and connect via [zbctl](/apis-tools/community-clients/cli-client/index.md) or [Camunda Modeler](https://camunda.com/download/modeler/).
+- A namespace to host the Camunda Platform, in this guide we will reference `camunda` as the target namespace.

 ## Considerations